andycroll/andycroll.com/_posts/2018/2018-12-17-always-force-booleans-to-be-true-or-false.md

 This is a known issue called the tri-state problem.
 Ideally you don't want a boolean (which by definition should be `true` or `false`) to ever equal `nil`.

-Although `nil` behaves a lot like `false` in Ruby it isn't quite the same.
+Although `nil` behaves a lot like `false`, in Ruby they are not quite the same.
 Having a third state that you can think of as “a bit like `false`” really complicates the logic of your application.

 Having `NULL` values in your database means you have to consider how they should behave and also complicates your scopes.